abhishek77in/HackerNotes/README.md

 If jimmy has not signed in (does not exist in DB), the data validation fails and no resource gets added to database.

 2. rake:drop will drop the database user - you will need to login to mongohq and add user again.

+## Contribution
+Excuse me for poor documentation or if you are having problem with the setup.
+Will update README and documentation around that as the time permits.
+Your are more than welcome to contribute to the project.